node-gh/gh/README.md

 * Forward a pull request to another reviewer.

     ```
-gh pr --pull 1 --fwd username
+gh pr --number 1 --fwd username
     ```

 #### Open and close